FedUni/caliko/README.md

 ## Build and Setup

-You do not need to build the Caliko library yourself to use it, and may instead simply download a caliko release from:
+You do not need to build the Caliko library yourself to use it, and may instead simply download a release from:
 [https://github.com/FedUni/caliko/releases](https://github.com/FedUni/caliko/releases)

 Then, it's simply a matter of creating a new project, linking in the library .jars (and optionally the source code and javadoc archives) and using the library functionality.
 If you're using the